Which Celebrities Live In The Cotswolds? (& Where?)

 Jeremy Clarkson

 Bringing Cotswolds charm to the masses through his much-loved Clarkson’s Farm, the former Top Gear star first bought his 1,000 acre Diddly Squat Farm plot back in 2008.
 Living in a mansion on the Chipping Norton estate (reported to be worth around £12.5 million) with his long-term partner Lisa Hogan, he gained planning permission for the property in 2013.
-While there were no objections from his neighbours then, Clarkson did later cause a local raucous in 2016 when his blew up his old £4 million farmhouse for an episode of The Grand Tour.
+While there were no objections from his neighbours then, Clarkson did later cause a local ruckus in 2016 when he blew up his old £4 million farmhouse for an episode of The Grand Tour.
+While his fellow Top Gear presenter Richard Hammond is also reported to live in the area, he actually lives in the neighbouring county of Herefordshire just outside of the Cotswolds region where he resides in the Grade II* listed Bollitree Castle in Weston-under-Penyard.

 Simon Cowell